mojezhasan24/ZironOS/README.md

 🔷 ZironOS — A Tiny 32-bit Kernel in Zig

-ZironOS, is a minimalistic multiboot-compliant kernel written in Zig and x86 assembly.
+ZironOS is a minimalistic multiboot-compliant kernel written in Zig and x86 assembly.
 It boots with a boot animation using GRUB, prints to the screen using VGA text mode, and captures real-time keyboard input using raw scancodes.

 https://github.com/user-attachments/assets/b72d2211-24b0-430e-97fb-9e2410b250c9